uswds/uswds-site/_components/button/guidance/accessibility.md

 - **Buttons should display a visible focus state when users tab to them.**
 - **Use standard markup.** Avoid using `<div>` or `<img>` tags to create buttons.
 Screen readers don't automatically know either is a usable button.
 - **Screen readers handle buttons and links differently.** When styling links to look like buttons, remember that screen readers handle links slightly differently than they do buttons.
 Pressing the Space key triggers a button, but pressing the Enter key triggers a link.
+- **Keep unavailable actions understandable.** Explain why an action is unavailable and how to make it available.
+A native `disabled` button is removed from the tab order.
+An `aria-disabled="true"` button stays in the tab order, but your application must prevent activation by mouse, keyboard, and other input methods.